-We are committed to present the real Chinese judicial system.
+We are committed to presenting the real Chinese judicial system.
 If you need to settle disputes in China, we help you build reasonable expectations and develop effective strategies and solutions.
 If you are intrigued by China’s justice, we help you explore this fascinating field.

 We inform you what is going on and why it is happening in China’s judicial system.
 For instance, we not only help you figure out, before a certain mechanism is established, what lies at the heart of related debates among Chinese legislators, judges, prosecutors, lawyers, scholars and the public, but we also help you find out, how this mechanism works in practice after being created, and what the public views are.

 We present you the logic of China’s justice, its transparency, openness as well as the humanized part.
-We hope, when faced with Chinese judicial system, you are not at a loss or feeling overwhelmed.
+We hope, when faced with the Chinese judicial system, you are not at a loss or feeling overwhelmed.
 So please let us know your thoughts, and feel free to make comments and suggestions.

 China Justice Observer (CJO) is co-founded by Guodong Du and Meng Yu.
 Guodong Du is a lawyer of Dentons Beijing Office and a researcher at the Legal Profession Research Center, China University of Political Science and Law.
-Meng Yu is a researcher and received her PhD from China University of Political Science and Law.
-Our friends in China’s legal profession also contribute to the CJO.
+Meng Yu is a researcher and received her Ph.D. from China University of Political Science and Law.
+Our friends in China’s legal profession also contribute to CJO.